1 -

 has been

-demonstrated (read
+demonstrated (

-Two early Arabic sources on the
+Two Early Arabic Sources on the

-compass) that the
+that the

 century to